vimpostor/zola-aurora/content/dummy.md

 There's nothing remarkable about it.
 All one has to do is hit the right keys at the right time and the instrument plays itself.
 {% end %}

+The next quote does not have author information.
+{% quote() %}
+For since the fabric of the universe is most perfect and the work of a most wise creator, nothing at all takes place in the universe in which some rule of the maximum or minimum does not appear.
+{% end %}

 ## Shortcodes

 Shortcodes can be used to easily insert external content or content in general that cannot be expressed with Markdown.